Building The Kingdom

 Water Leaking Act Fast - Elevated Roofing

-If water is leaking from your ceiling, you need to act quickly to minimize damage.
-Ceiling leaks can quickly lead to more serious issues, including structural damage and mold, so taking the right steps immediately can save you a lot of trouble down the road.
+If you notice a water stain on your ceiling, you need to act quickly to minimize damage.
+Water stains can quickly lead to more serious issues, including structural damage and mold, so taking the right steps immediately can save you a lot of trouble down the road.

-When water leaks from your ceiling, it can be dangerous to you and your home.
-It doesn’t matter whether the water is coming from a burst pipe, a leaky roof or a plumbing problem — the key is acting fast.
+It doesn’t matter whether the water is coming from a burst pipe or a damaged roof — the key is acting fast.
 This guide explains what you need to do when there’s water leaking from your ceiling, including:

 • Identifying the source of the leak